White Crape Myrtles

 Natchez White Crape Myrtle

-Byers White Crape Myrtle in front of two Natchez White Crape Myrtles.
+Byers Wonderful White Crape Myrtle in front of two Natchez White Crape Myrtles.
 This is an excellent example of the difference in the bloom time between the two Crapes , the growth structure, the shade of white and the actual blooms.
 The Byers White Crape will have fluffier white blooms, bloom earlier, bloom closer to the ground and not grow as tall as the Natchez White.
 These crapes were planted at the same time.
 A Byers White will grow 20 feet tall and have grayish bark.
 A Natchez will reach 30 feet or more and a Kiowa can exceed 30 feet.

 Townhouse White Crape Myrtle

-Acona White Crape
+Acoma White Crape

 Acoma Crape Myrtle Texas

-Acoma Crape Myrtle Texas reaches ten feet tall with pendulous branching and large fluffy white panicles.
+Acoma Crape Myrtle reaches ten feet tall with pendulous branching and large fluffy white panicles.
 This is a National Arboretum Crape.

 Link Here to See Texas Top Ten Crape Myrtles